This is a Harry Potter, BBC's Merlin crossover.

 End Chapter 1

 So I started a new story.
 A crossover.
-I've read a lot of Merlin/Harry Potter crossovers lately and I've become sort of addicted to them, and now that I've begun to run out of stories to read I had to start one my own.
-I have read all Harry Potter Books and seen all seasons of Merlin, so I hope that will be adequate knowledge to build on for this story.
+I've read a lot of Merlin/Harry Potter crossovers lately and I've become sort of addicted to them, and now that I've begun to run out of stories to read I had to start my own.
+I have read all Harry Potter Books, but when it comes to Merlin I've seen as far as the first episode of season 4, I'll watch more though that's for sure.